janfuhrer/it-security-docs/docs/themes/Elliptic Curves in Crypto.md

 - If a symmetric pairing exists for a given group $G$, then DDH can be solved efficiently.
 - Therefore, such a group G can not be used in a cryptographic scheme relying on DDH
-- Note it is unknown how to solve CDH or DL using a pairing
+- Note that it is unknown how to solve CDH or DL using a pairing

 ### Pairing-Based Cryptography